Skip to Content

 Asbestos exposure can lead to laryngeal cancer (cancer of the voice box).
 Asbestos-related laryngeal cancer is caused by inhaling asbestos.
 Fibers must travel through the larynx before reaching the lungs.
 As a result, fibers can embed in the tissues of the voice box.
 This can lead to the development of malignant cells.

-The link between laryngeal cancer and asbestos was unknown for many years.
-However the National Institutes of Health (NIH) have confirmed the relationship.
+The National Institutes of Health (NIH) has confirmed the relationship between laryngeal cancer and asbestos.
 Many medical studies also support asbestos as a cause.

 Asbestos and Laryngeal Cancer Quick Facts